data-mechanics/course-2016-fal-proj/ggelinas/README.md

 Correlation coefficient is a measure that determines the degree to which two variables movements are associated/related.
 The range of values for the correlation coefficient are between -1 and 1.
 From computing the coefficient value it can yield a positive, negative or no correlation relationship.
 A positive correlation is when one variable increases along with the other variable or one variable decreases along with the other variable.
-For a negative correlation indicates that when one variable increases the other variable decreases.
-As for no correlation, there is no relationship between those two variables.
+While a negative correlation indicates that when one variable increases the other variable decreases.
+As for a 0 correlation coefficient, this means that there is no relationship between those two variables.

 Before performing the analysis, we predicted that there would be a negative correlation.
 As property value increases then crime rates would decrease.
 We assumed that property value increases in regards to safety leading to less crimes within